junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 24

-> in the heading by striking “Qualifying” and inserting “Dependent; qualifying”
+> in the heading by striking “Qualifying” and inserting “Dependent; qualifying”.

 | | |
 |---|---|